-Senior Programs Coordinator
+Senior Program Coordinator

 Funding for this program provided by:

 Older Americans Act (Title III), Southeastern MN Area Agency on Aging, United Way of Faribault, United Way of Goodhue, Rice and Pierce Counties, Community funds of Pine Island, Wabasha, Greenfield and Cannon Falls, Area civic organizations, such as American Legions, Lion Clubs, VFW's, etc., Donations from area businesses and individuals

-We continue to solicit additional required matching funds from other local agencies, grants, civic organizations, businesses and individual donations.
+We continue to solicit additional required matching funds from other local agencies, grants, civic organizations, businesses, and individual donations.